Skip to main content

 This cast together stuck, they ‘got’ each other.
 Never crossing until the very end, their stories interweaved and felt present at the same time.
 Queensland Theatre should be applauded for its dedication to inclusivity and for including disabled actors in these roles.
 To see a performance like this, with such provocative questions thrown around every minute through the voices of not only Majok but Daw and Hood too gave so much more weight to this production.

-It’s not often you see a work that you know will start a conversation, it’s not often you see a work that changes the Australian theatrical landscape - but Queensland Theatre’s production of Cost of Living has a pretty damn good shot of starting a wildfire.
+It’s not often you see a work that you know will start a conversation, it’s not often you see a work that changes the Australian theatrical landscape - but STC & Queensland Theatre’s production of Cost of Living has a pretty damn good shot of starting a wildfire.

 Cost of Living performs at the Billie Brown Theatre until the 13th of July, tickets can be purchased here